BloodyArmy/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Script Flow (```run_analysis.R```)

-1.Download the file and place the file in the data folder (commented) 2.Unzip the file (commented)
+1. Download the file and place the file in the data folder (commented)
+2. Unzip the file (commented)
-3.Unzipped files are in the folder UCI HAR Dataset.
-Get the list of the files 4.Read data from the files into variables
+3. Unzipped files are in the folder UCI HAR Dataset.
+Get the list of the files
+4. Read data from the files into variables
 	4.1 Read the Activity files (Train & Test)
 	4.2 Read the Subject files (Train & Test)
 	4.3 Read the Features files (Train & Test)